med-khalil/SheSolves-4.0/12_ Problem12/Statement.md

 * When two Goombas bump into each other, they switch directions immediately.
 * A Goomba dies when he exceeds one of the platform's limits.

-The platform is divided into squares and represented by a string **s[1..n]** with each character representing a square .The string can only contain these 3 characters :
+The platform is divided into squares and represented by a string **s[1..n]** with each character representing a square.
+The string can only contain these 3 characters :

 * **'>'** : The square is occupied by a Goomba going right
 * **'<'**  : The square is occupied by a Goomba going left